-Beyond Annoying: How To Identify The Sounds of A Troublesome Snore
+Beyond Annoying: How To Identify The Sounds Of A Troublesome Snore

 "A crescendo where the snoring is getting louder and louder," Voigt explains, is the first sign.
 The crescendo is typically followed by periods of no sound, and then a gasp that can sound like a snort.

-This pattern of snoring can be a sign of obstructive sleep apnea which is a serious condition that can increase the risk of heart disease.
+This pattern of snoring can be a sign of obstructive sleep apnea, which is a serious condition that can increase the risk of heart disease.
 What happens to people with this condition is that the airway will collapse in on itself and close.
-"And as the person is trying to breath in, the air will not pass.
+"And as the person is trying to breathe in, the air will not pass.
 That's what the apnea is," Voigt explains.

 You can watch and listen to this YouTube video for a good demonstration of the sounds made by someone with sleep apnea.